Visual Art |

 Next |

 "Blue", the hue, is the wavelength of light that most stimulates the blue sensor in the human eye.
 It is one of the three additive primaries and is present in as a single pixel in all computer display devices.
 It is one of the most famous colours of all and is the most popular colour among humans.
-It is associated with commonly associated with the sky, the sea, ice, cold, and sometimes with sadness.
+It is commonly associated with the sky, the sea, ice, cold, and sometimes with sadness.

 Interestingly, most of the colours that people think of as "blue" are not of this hue at all, but between true Blue and Green.
 Examples include the sky, the sea, robin's eggs, duck eggs, turquoise and "blue" spruce.
 Examples of true Blue hue are more limited with just a few minerals, cut gem stones and synthetic chemicals to cover the darker shades.
 Tints of true Blue suffer badly from the Abney effect meaning that Forget-Me-Not and Cornflower appear to be of Violet hue, but they are not.